raks0009/AOFM/SamaTulyata/README.md

 (b) Automated -- the SCPEQX module + a front end for taking FSMD models and having them transformed to CPN mdoels through an automated model constructor.

-(Published in ATVA 2017 as a short paper)
+(Published in ATVA 2017 as Tool paper and Under review in Acta Informatica)
 ************************************************************************************************************************************
 4. RunThesisExamples: There is a shell script which helps to run all examples which are presented in the paper
 ************************************************************************************************************************************